tongylin/DarkELF/README.md

 ### DM - phonon scattering

 DarkELF can calculate the rate for single phonon and multiphonon excitations.
 Single phonon scattering through a light dark photon mediator (arXiv [1712.06598](https://arxiv.org/abs/1712.06598), [1807.10291](https://arxiv.org/abs/1807.10291)) can also be computed in terms of the ELF.
-Multiphonon production in dark matter scattering is included for both spin-independent interactions (arXiv [2205.02250](https://arxiv.org/abs/2205.02250) for the isotropic approximation,  [2411.03433](https://arxiv.org/abs/2411.03433) for anisotropic crystals and daily modulation) and spin-dependent interactions (arXiv [xxxx.xxxxx]).
+Multiphonon production in dark matter scattering is included for both spin-independent interactions (arXiv [2205.02250](https://arxiv.org/abs/2205.02250) for the isotropic approximation,  [2411.03433](https://arxiv.org/abs/2411.03433) for anisotropic crystals and daily modulation) and spin-dependent interactions (arXiv [2506.11191](https://arxiv.org/abs/2506.11191)).

 ### DM - Absorption